 A homeowner can feel comfortable working with a tree up to 15 feet tall, but anything taller is a different story.
 “Leave big trees alone,” cautions Jonathan Sledge, owner of Above Ground Landscape in Bedford County.
 Sledge has a degree in landscape contracting and management, and in addition to servicing residential clients’ trees, also cares for the trees at historic sites in Appomattox and Poplar Forest.
-He explains that do-it-yourselfers can often run in to trouble when trying to work with too-big trees best left to the professionals.
+He explains that do-it-yourselfers can often run in to trouble when trying to work with too-big trees best left to the professionals such as the tree service in Burbank.
 “I have removed more trees that have fallen on a house after a homeowner tried to tackle them,” says Sledge.

-When hiring a professional for tree maintenance, there are several factors arborists will examine.
+When hiring a professional for tree maintenance visit Rich’s Tree Service, Inc website, there are several factors arborists will examine.
 It’s important to note that once a homeowner becomes a regular client with a tree service company, most are happy to perform a check up on clients’ trees, sometimes at no charge.

-During this examination, an arborist will look for broken branches, stress cracks and lightning damage, which are all entry points for disease and other organisms.
+During a tree diagnosis, the arborist will look for broken branches, stress cracks and lightning damage, which are all entry points for disease and other organisms.
 Fungal growth around the trunk of the tree is another cause for concern.
 Arborists also look for signs to indicate problems with the root system; cracking in the soil and dying limbs are often signs of roots in distress.
 Maintaining a tree’s proper shape through correct pruning is important, too.
 Since a tree can become top heavy, it needs thinning from time to time.
 Some experts say that when trees get sick and die, it is often from neglecting these signs.

 There is an art to taking down a tree.
 An arborist must consider how it will fall and where most of the weight is concentrated in the tree.
 An arborist generally climbs the tree and removes all of its weight first.
 Unless the tree is coming down, spikes should never be used to climb a tree since these can cause damage to the trunk.
 Ropes and harnesses are the preferred method.